Finding the Best Alcohol and Drug Treatment Programs

 North Carolina: As of 2012, more than 0.5 percent of the state’s population had already received rehab for drug and alcohol problems.
 In absolute numbers, this represents more than 50,000 people.
 However, a far greater number of people are not getting much-needed help.

 Pennsylvania: Reports indicate that more than 75,000 residents of the state have experimented with controlled substances and an estimated 5 million people drink alcohol.
 This implies that a sizeable number of individuals may be suffering from some type of addiction.
-There are a number of good rehabilitation centers for alcoholics and drug addicts in Pennsylvania, and we can help find the best one.
+There are a number of good rehabilitation centers for alcoholics and drug people with substance use disorder in Pennsylvania, and Addiction Resource can help find the best one.

 Montana: About 6 percent of adolescents in Montana is in need of treatment for excessive alcohol use and 5 percent of youngsters need rehab for illicit drug abuse.
 Both percentages are higher than the nationwide average of 4 percent.
 Adults are no better off and many are not receiving the therapies they need to beat dependence.
 A big reason for this is not being able to find a good drug rehabilitation center in the local area.